arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 ****
 **Important Note!**

-Make sure that authenticated key exist on /var/lib/one/.ssh folder on compute host
+NOTE! ---> Make sure that authenticated key exist on /var/lib/one/.ssh folder on compute host

 ```
 sudo su -